Seniors Funeral Insurance

 Other useful features

-How can this help me?
+How does this help me?

-|You're covered 24/7 and anywhere in the world.|
+|Your policy covers you 24/7 anywhere in the world.|

 |Some policies will also provide you with a free will kit to help with your estate planning.|

-- Not provide cover
+- Not provide cover.

 - You might be rushed or manipulated into buying a bad policy.
 Ads and salesman on the phone will focus on you getting you to buy a policy, rather than explaining it's pros and cons.

 - Life insurance.
-This usually contains a funeral expenses benefit
+This usually contains a funeral expenses benefit.

 - Savings.
-Either a lump sum term deposit or regular payments into a savings account
+Either a lump sum term deposit or regular payments into a savings account.

 - Prepaid funeral.
-Either a lump sum or regular payments to a funeral director
+Either a lump sum or regular payments to a funeral director.

 - Government assistance.
-If you are a veteran or pensioner, you may be eligible for financial assistance to help cover funeral expenses
+If you are a veteran or pensioner, you may be eligible for financial assistance to help cover funeral expenses.